 Thanks for staying with me all the way to the end, that’s it for today’s list!
 I truly hope you enjoyed it and found it informative.

-Perhaps you’re experiencing plantar fasciitis a.k.a. flat feet?
+Perhaps you have a plantar fasciitis condition, a.k.a. flat feet?
 I have just the guide for you here!

 Be sure to check out my latest list of the best budget hoop shoes under $100 if you’re looking to save some cash!